Aggelos-Bog/The-Flavor-Journey-Project/README.md

 ## Introduction

-*
-The Flavour Journey Project is a web application created primarily for educational purposes.
+*The Flavour Journey Project is a web application created primarily for educational purposes.
 It was designed to explore and demonstrate the integration of Node.js, Express.js, EJS templates, and Bootstrap in a cohesive project.
-While the application was not intended for production, it serves as a showcase of these technologies in action.
+While the application was not intended for production, it serves as a showcase of these technologies in action.*

-If developed further, the project has the potential to provide a complete user experience for food enthusiasts.
-With its artistic approach to cooking, it could become a platform to connect individuals who share a passion for culinary adventures and exploration.
+*If developed further, the project has the potential to provide a complete user experience for food enthusiasts.
+With its artistic approach to cooking, it could become a platform to connect individuals who share a passion for culinary adventures and exploration.*
-*

 ---

-## 2. Features
+## Features

 The Flavour Journey Project includes the following features: